A conformal Hopf-Rinow theorem for semi-Riemannian spacetimes: Semi-Riemannian spacetimes

 In this section we discuss a vast list of examples and nonexamples of semi-Riemannian spacetimes and obtain some statements about the existence of such semi-Riemannian structures.
 We will see that there is a novel and interesting link of semi-Riemannian geometry to a challenging problem studied in differential and algebraic topology.

 By definition, any Riemannian manifold is time orientable and a $(n,0)$-spacetime with $X = \emptyset$.
-Every time oriented Lorentzian manifold is a $(n-1,1)$-spacetime, simply called \emph{spacetime} in Lorentzian Geometry (cf.\ Section \ref{sec:Lbasics}).
+Every Lorentzian manifold that can be time oriented by a timelike vector field is a $(n-1,1)$-spacetime and a spacetime in the usual Lorentzian sense (cf.\ Section \ref{sec:Lbasics}).
+The use of the word "spacetime" in Definition \ref{def:sRspacetime} is fully justified in Section \ref{ssec:sRcone} where we see that the cone structure imposed by $X$ coincides with the usual one.
 It is well-known that not every Lorentzian manifold is time orientable, and that not every manifold even admits a Lorentzian metric.
 Using homotopy theory Steenrod first characterized the existence of a semi-Riemannian metric on a given (closed) manifold by the existence of a corresponding continuous tangent subbundle.
 We recall his argument in modern terminology.

 \begin{thm}[\cite{Ste}*{Theorem 40.11}] Let $M$ be a smooth manifold.
 The following are equivalent: \begin{enumerate} \item $M$ admits a semi-Riemannian metric of index $\nu$, \item $TM$ admits a subbundle of rank $\nu$. \end{enumerate} \end{thm}